id3v1669/nixos-flake/README.md

 10. **patch dsdt for nuc11ph(acpi errors)**

-11. **find what causes pc freeze after long await time in swaylock(guess swhkd problem)**

-12. **Create module to use opencore as bootloader**
+11. **rewrite gtk theme**

+12. **fix of frind alternative to swayidle as it doesn't react to gamepad**

+13. **add notification widget with notififcation history(eww?)**

 ## Notes:

 OpenRGB Module is broken and installed manually

-eww buttons fixet by box with empty element, later find better approach
+eww buttons fixed by box with empty element, later find better approach

-swhkd works, but has a dirty patch.
-Check if issue in desctiption to [commit](https://github.com/waycrate/swhkd/commit/6877854183dce2dbd583cf4be82a890ccd7b1f4e) still exists as error was ioctl(15, RFKILL_IOCTL_NOINPUT, 0)      = -1 ENOSYS (Function not implemented)

 vscode is used instead of vscode-fhs as last one has problems on wayland + iGPU and wayland + nvidia